Can Stem Cells Help Interstitial Lung Disease (ILD)?

 Stem Cell Treatment for ILD

 In the case of ILD, autologous stem cells are used; this means the cells come from the patient’s own body.
 These stem cells can be found in blood (venous).
 Stem cells derived from bone marrow or blood have the capacity to form many types of differentiated cells.
 During the procedure, stem cell treatments involve isolating adult stem cells from bone marrow, which require special laboratory techniques to collect.
 After being extracted from the patient’s body, the cells are isolated.
-At this point, they are given back to the patient intravenously or through the use of a nebulizer.
+At this point, they are given back to the patient intravenously.
 The treatment is minimally invasive and performed as an outpatient procedure; it should be performed in a clinical setting under the supervision of a professional.
 It takes a physician that has sought specific training to perform stem cell therapy adequately, safely and successfully.
 If you would like to find out more about our available treatments for ILD and other lung diseases, please contact one of our patient care coordinators today at (800) 729-3065 to schedule a free consultation.